FIRE in Raleigh

 Start by comparing your current city to Raleigh in the relocation calculator.
 Then use the FIRE calculator to test how lower or higher expenses affect your FIRE age.

-A simple way to test this is to plug in your current income, current savings, and expected yearly investment, then adjust your monthly expenses to match what life in Raleigh might actually cost.
+A practical way to do that is to plug in your current income, current savings, and expected yearly investing, then adjust your monthly expenses to match what life in Raleigh would likely cost.